ingaheiland/ingaheiland.github.io/README.md

 trade agreement, the Transatlantic Trade and Investment Partnership (TTIP).
 We use a multi-country, multi-industry Ricardian trade model with national and international input-output linkages to quantify its potential economic consequences.
-We structurally estimate the model's unobserved parameters and the eect of existing preferential trade agreements on trade cost.
+We structurally estimate the model's unobserved parameters and the effect of existing preferential trade agreements on trade cost.
 With those estimates in hand, we simulate the trade, value added, and welfare effects of the TTIP, assuming that the agreement would eliminate all transatlantic tariffs and reduce non-tariff barriers as